About the HPP

 The Human Proteome Project (HPP) is an international project organized by the Human Proteome Organization (HUPO) that aims to revolutionize our understanding of the human proteome via a coordinated effort by many research laboratories around the world.
 It is designed to map the entire human proteome in a systematic effort using currently available and emerging techniques.
 Completion of this project will enhance understanding of human biology at the cellular level and lay a foundation for development of diagnostic, prognostic, therapeutic, and preventive medical applications.
 Visit the HPP website for detailed information.

-The three pillars of the HPP are Mass Spectrometry (MS), Antibodies (Abs), and the Knowledgebase (KB).
+The three pillars of the HPP are Mass Spectrometry (MS), Affinity-Based Protein Capture (ABpC), and the Knowledgebase (KB).
 These three pillars form the foundation upon which the chromosome-based HPP and the biology/disease HPP are conceived.